Angie Watts

-Character creation
+Creation

 Background

 Angie Watts was one of the original twenty-three characters invented by the creators of EastEnders, Tony Holland and Julia Smith.
 The character of Angie was originally going to be named Pearl and she, her husband and adopted daughter were to be the occupants of the soap's local pub, now famously known as The Queen Vic.
 Holland, who had worked as a barman in his youth, called upon his own personal experiences to invent the Watts family and the pub they lived in.
 Holland and Smith had always been critical of the way pubs had been portrayed on television feeling they lacked vitality and life, so they were determined that their pub and occupants were going to be more 'real'.
 The Watts were seen by Holland as integral to the shows success, partly because he had already guessed that the pub was going to be a monstrous battleground where emotions would run high on a regular basis, and also because the occupants would be providing the majority of the drama.

 Angie's original character outline as written by Smith and Holland appeared in an abridged form in their book, EastEnders: The Inside Story.
 In this passage, Angie will be referred to as Pearl, her husband as Jack, her daughter as Tracey and her dog as Prince (known now as Den, Sharon and Roly respectively).